삼미전산 / 삼미 컴퓨터 Sammi Computer

 When no enemies are left in the stage, a boss appears that can be shot for bonus points.
 The alternative is to just run away, since the stage ends as soon as the player is far enough away from it.
 There are only three different stages, but after them the game grants an extra life and starts from the beginning with more aggressive enemies.

-A.V looks nice for a monochrome game in such a low resolution, but what comes out of the speakers during playing is just garbage.
-It is very likely that A.V. is a port of a PC-6001 title like many SPC-1000 games, although an original version of the game hasn't been identified, yet.
+A.V looks really nice for game in such a low resolution and color palette, but what comes out of the speakers during playing is just garbage.

-Despite the title Sammi's Wizardry doesn't have much in common with the legendary RPG series other than taking place in an abstract 1st person representation of a dungeon.
+Despite the title Sammi's Wizardry doesn't have much in common with the legendary RPG series other than taking place in an abstract first person representation of a dungeon.
 There's only two kinds of random encounters that both just diminish the player's HP while raising experience points, without any visual feedback or interaction from the player.
-The supposed goal is to find the exit at each stage, graph paper and a pencil are mandatory tools.
+The supposed goal is to find the exit at each stage.
+Graph paper and a pencil are mandatory tools.

 토이야 (Toiyaar) - SPC-1000 (1986)